 - First, ensure you've inserted the microSD card correctly in the slot on the rear of the Fire TV.

-- Then scroll across until you see "Applications."
+- Then, scroll across until you see Applications.

-- At the bottom of the list you now want to select the option labellled "Manage installed applications."
+- At the bottom of the list, you now want to select the option labeled Manage installed applications.

 - Select the app you want to move to the SD card.

-- Select "Move to SD card" and let the Fire TV do its thing.
+- Select Move to SD card and let the Fire TV do its thing.

 That's all there is to it.
-Not all the data will move to the microSD card, some still needs to remain on the Fire TV internal storage.
-But it will seriously relieve the pressure on the 5.5 or so GBs of storage you have available out of the total 8GB.
+Not all the data will move to the microSD card; some still needs to remain on the Fire TV internal storage.
+However, it'll seriously relieve the pressure on the 5.5GB or so of storage you have available out of the total 8GB.
 New apps should automatically start to download to the card, but if not you can always move them across using the steps here.